English for Academic Purposes (EAP) Lecturer

 Subject(s): Languages and Culture

-Chris Banister is a Lecturer in English for Academic Purposes (EAP) with over 15 years’ experience in the field of English language teaching.
-He has taught both in the UK (London) and in Turkey, where he worked in-house at a number of private companies as well as the British Council, International House and in the private high school and language school sectors.
+Chris Banister is a Lecturer in English for Academic Purposes (EAP) with over 20 years’ experience in the field of English Language Teaching.
+He has taught both in the UK (London) and in Turkey, where he worked in-house at a number of private companies as well as at the British Council, International House and in the private high school and language school sectors.

-Chris has worked at Regent’s since 2008, initially at the English Language School and since 2012 as a Module Leader for EAP courses and Business English Modules for BAM and RILC.
+Chris has worked at Regent’s since 2008, and since 2012 has been a Module Leader for EAP courses and Business English Modules for BAM and RILC.
+He currently also teaches on the business foundation programme.

 - 2015 MA in Teaching English to Speakers of Other Languages (TESOL), UCL Institute of Education, London (Distinction)